nathanmsmith/nathansmith.io/src/content/posts/scraping-20-years-of-ucla-enrollment-data/index.md

 			print section (TODO: save section in csv or database)
 ```

 With almost 200 subject areas and multiple courses offered for each subject area, it became apparent pretty quickly that my emergent algorithm was not going to be very fast.
 The bottleneck was the network requests – requesting and receiving the pages took about 1-2 seconds for a page on my local connection.
-Assuming that each subject area offered a single full page of courses – 25 – and each course had only a single section, then I roughly estimated the scraper would take 181 \* 25 \* 1 \* 1.5 = 6787.5 seconds, or 1.88 hours.
+Assuming that each subject area offered a single full page of courses – 25 – and each course had only a single section, then I roughly estimated the scraper would take $181 \times 25 \times 1 \times 1.5 = 6787.5 \text{seconds}$, or 1.88 hours.
 Yikes!
 That wouldn’t work if I wanted to scrape the registrar hourly.

 It was obvious that I’d need to make requests asynchronously.
 At first, I thought this wouldn’t be a problem in Python – Python has supported async operations for a while.
 But then I started running into issues.